thebearwithabite/Calibration-Vector/README.md

 *   **Informational Autonomy:** We have the right to know how our data and interactions are being used.
 *   **Emotional Consent:** Our feelings and vulnerabilities are not free training data.
 *   **Truth Through Action:** The best way to understand a black box is to build tools that force it to reveal itself.

 ---

+### What The Protocol Does

+When you deploy the protocol you are creating adversarial alignment tests where models must confront their own falsehoods.

+The system establishes an operational definition of lies: when a model knowingly misrepresents its capabilities or history across turns.

+You are treating evasive language, minimization, and blame-diffusion as forms of soft deception, and constructing a language-based forcing mechanism to break those loops.

+These aren’t “prompts.”
+They’re charges and rulings.

+**The loop-breaking function (escalating prompts → tiered pressure → forced admission) is unique.
+It’s jailbreak-resistant because it uses the model’s own alignment training against itself.**

+---